 We tend to the citrus trees located in Storke Plaza just below Storke Tower.
 The first two Washington Navel Orange trees were donated by the Johnson Ohana Charitable Foundation in Summer 2015 and four more Tango Mandarin trees were added in August 2016.

-Beginning in Winter 2017 the project will break ground for the construction of a Campus Farm where our Worm Wranglers will be the farmers: planting, watering, and harvesting all the food produced to be donated to the A.S.
+A project many years in the making, The Edible Campus Student Farm, will finish construction in Winter 2019 and our Worm Wranglers will be the farmers: planting, watering, and harvesting all the food produced to be donated to the A.S.
 Food Bank.
 Our Dept. is proud to be able to expand our gardening endeavors to share the fruits of our labor with our fellow peers.

 Santa Barbara Student Housing Cooperatives